Prakhar2784/BiteWise-AI-Powered-Nutrition-Assistant/README.md

+## Maintainer
+Prakhar Kedia

+This project was developed collaboratively.
+I am maintaining, documenting, and extending the AI model and backend workflows.

 # 🍽️ BiteWise – AI-Powered Food Recognition System

 **BiteWise** is a smart food recognition system that identifies food items from images using a combination of machine learning models and external APIs.
 Designed for health, nutrition, and lifestyle apps, BiteWise makes it easier to understand what’s on your plate — instantly.